AlexandreBlondeau/Automation-of-monthly-dashboard-exports-for-clients/README_en.md

 16. Marks the iteration as the last iteration if the found cell is empty or None.
 Otherwise, continue with the next iteration.
 17. Displays a message indicating the current iteration for the client concerned.
 18. Refreshes all data in the Excel file and waits for the refresh to be completed.
-19. Runs the "Publish" macro and waits for the PDF file to be published.
+19. Runs the "Publish" VBA macro and waits for the PDF file to be published.
 20. Closes the Excel application with a maximum of two attempts.
 21. Deletes the Excel file created in the "C:³BM" folder.
 22. Checks if this is the last iteration.
 If it is, displays a message indicating the end of the iterations and exits the while loop.